-Students who join will be officially inducted into the honor society.
+Students who join and pay dues will be officially inducted into the honor society.
 We are very excited to be one of the first graduate liberal studies programs in the nation to be approved to create our charter of the AGLSP Honor Society.

-Honor Society Alumni Membership - National Criteria
+Honor Society Membership - National Criteria